 Written by Christophe Asselin

-Christophe est "Evangeliste" et Content Specialist @ Digimind.
-Fan du web depuis Compuserve, Netscape, Yahoo!, Altavista, Ecila et les modems 28k, de l'e-réputation depuis 2007, il aime discuter et écrire sur les internets, les marques, les usages et les bonnes pratiques.
+Christophe est Senior Insights & Content Specialist @ Digimind.
+Fan du web depuis Compuserve, Lycos, Netscape, Yahoo!, Altavista, Ecila et les modems 28k, de l'e-réputation depuis 2007, il aime discuter et écrire sur la veille et le social listening, les internets, les marques, les usages, styles de vie et les bonnes pratiques.